A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Introduction

 \section{Introduction}

 The sustained effectiveness of advertising creative is finite.
-Over time, as an audience becomes saturated with a particular message or visual, its response diminishes a phenomenon widely known as creative fatigue or ad wear-out.
-For advertisers managing substantial budgets across numerous campaigns, the timely and accurate identification of this performance degradation is a critical challenge.
-Failing to recognise the onset of fatigue leads to inefficient allocation of media spend, where budgets continue to support underperforming assets, resulting in a direct and often significant opportunity cost.
-The core problem, therefore, is not merely acknowledging that fatigue occurs, but developing a systematic and scalable methodology to detect its emergence in a timely manner, enabling data-driven decisions about when to refresh or replace a creative asset.
+Over time, as an audience becomes saturated with a particular message or visual, its response may diminish, a phenomenon widely known as creative fatigue or ad wear-out.
+For advertisers managing substantial budgets across numerous campaigns, timely identification of performance changes consistent with fatigue is a critical monitoring challenge.
+Observed CTR trajectories alone do not identify the cause of deterioration: targeting shifts, auction pressure, placement mix, delivery pacing, and platform learning can produce similar patterns.
+The core problem addressed here is therefore not causal attribution of fatigue, but systematic and scalable screening for candidate performance changes that warrant analyst review.

 Traditional approaches to monitoring creative performance have often relied on simple heuristics or basic time-series models.
 A marketing team might, for example, employ a rule-based system that flags a creative for review if its click-through rate declines for three consecutive days.
 While intuitive, such methods are prone to false positives, reacting to natural variance rather than a true underlying change in performance.
 Alternatively, classical time-series models like ARIMA can be employed, but these are often slow to adapt to sudden changes and can be computationally intensive to fit at the scale required by modern advertising platforms, which may serve thousands of individual creative variants simultaneously.
 Manual analysis by human experts, while valuable, is inherently unscalable and subjective.
-There is consequently a clear need for a more sophisticated approach that is both mathematically robust and computationally efficient.
+There is consequently a need for methods that are transparent, computationally tractable, and able to describe trajectory shape.